janus-llm/janus-llm/README.md

 3. Translate from a binary file to a programming language using Ghidra decompilation.
 4. Do 1-3 with a CLI tool (`janus`).

-## Roadmap

-### Priorities

-1. Scripts interacting with Chroma Vector DB for RAG translation and understanding.
-2. Evaluation of outputs in CLI using LLM self-evaluation or static analysis.

 ## Installation